nikhilkalige/nikhilkalige.github.io/content/2016/quadrotor-multiflips.md

-# Quadrotor Flips Optimization
+Title: Quadrotor Flips Optimization using CMA-ES
+Category: Machine Learning
+Date: 2016-08-05
+Tags: Python, Quadrotor, CMA-ES
+Slug: quadrotor-flips-optimization

 Quadrotors have fascinated me for a long time.
 There has been an enormous amount of research with these small machines leading to a lot of cool experiments and products over the past few years.
 Machine learning techniques have been used in a lot of research papers to optimize the flight.
 I wanted to learn how you can perform the task using Python and apply machine learning techniques.
-I started hunting for articles on this topic and among the humongous list, I found that I liked the paper **A Simple Learning Strategy for High-Speed Quadrocopter Multi-Flips** the most.
-The article is written by *Sergei Lupashin, Angela Schollig, Michael Sherback, Raffaello D’Andrea* from group Flying Machine Arena group.
+I started hunting for articles on this topic and among the humongous list, I found that I liked the paper [A Simple Learning Strategy for High-Speed Quadrocopter Multi-Flips] [1] the most.
+The article is written by *Sergei Lupashin, Angela Schollig, Michael Sherback, Raffaello D’Andrea* from group [Flying Machine Arena](http://flyingmachinearena.org/).

 Acrobatic maneuvers are tough to perform on quadrotors as they require precise control over the thrust that is applied to the motors.
 The paper describes how machine learning technique can be used to perform flips along one of the axes at a high rotation rate of 1600 degrees/second and return to the starting position without any human intervention.
 Let me give a very brief overview the approach used in the paper.